 WPF can be considered as an evolution over WinForms.
-It produces easy to operate graphical display system for windows.
-It offers easy separation between UI and the business logic.
+It produces easy to operate graphical display system for Windows.
+It offers easy separation between UI and business logic.

 - What is WPF?